dcol97/tcj_sarcad_data/README.md

 ```
 git clone -b journal github.com/qantik/ratcheted
 ```
-- The README file contains the following: "The bench directory within each package contains the runtime, message and state size benchmarks which can be run by simply executing the main.go file".
+- The README file contains the following: "The bench directory within each package [i.e. the packages acd, dv, jmm, js and pr] contains the runtime, message and state size benchmarks which can be run by simply executing the main.go file".
 We will need to edit some of the main.go files a bit to run all experiments.
 - Vary the second argument of ```time(arcad, time_alt)``` with ```time_uni``` and ```time_def``` to run all three types of experiments for a given scheme (in this case arcad). ```time``` may appear as ```size``` in a ```main.go``` file, which can be changed; ```size``` obtains benchmarking information corresponding to variable sizes.
 - The first argument can be varied as follows:
 	- ```arcad = dv.NewARCAD(..)``` corresponds to ARCAD-DV;